 Ideally you want to register as self-employed within three months of the beginning of trading or you could be hit with a fine.
 Luckily it’s easy enough to set up and the quickest way to do it is online here.

 Paying tax and National Insurance

 How much tax will I have to pay if I’m self-employed?

 Once you’ve become self-employed paying tax is up to you.
 This means that once you get an income, don’t be tempted to spend it all at once, some of that belongs to HMRC.

-You will still have your personal allowance of £11,500 so don’t worry about tax until you look like you’re going to hit that threshold.
-After that, if you’re a basic rate taxpayer (earning up to £45,000) then you’ll be taxed at a rate of 20%.
+You will still have your personal allowance of £12,570 which is the point when you’ll need to start paying tax.
+After that, if you’re a basic rate taxpayer (earning up to £50,000) then you’ll be taxed at a rate of 20%.

 Usually you should aim to put 30% of all your income aside for taxes and National Insurance.
 Putting aside the same percentage every time you earn something will mean that you’re prepared for paying tax.
 You don’t want to be hit with a big bill that you might struggle to pay if you’re in a dry patch by the time your tax is due.

 In order to pay tax you will need to complete a self-assessment tax return online.
 In this you have to tell HMRC about any income and expenses.
 This will then tell them how much profit you’re making and therefore how much tax you will owe.